uhh-lt/context-eval/README.md

 ###Word Sense Inventory: *data/word_sense_inventory.csv*

 The sense inventory should be in two columns.
 The first column contains the sense identifier, consisting of the word and the sense ID, separated by a separator (default: '_').
+The second column contains a list of related terms.
+Each of the related terms can be weighted by a number.

 ```
-Word'SEP'SenseID     list,of,related,words
+Word'SEP'SenseID     list:5,of:3,related:1,words:1
 ```
 ####Example
 ```
-mouse_0     mammalian,murine,Drosophila,human,vertebrate
+mouse_0     mammalian:50,murine:20,Drosophila:10,human:9
-mouse_1     rat,mice,frog,sloth,rodent,koala,rabbit,lizard,cat
+mouse_1     rat:200,mice:150,frog:80,sloth:50,rodent:40
-mouse_2     joystick,keyboard,monitor,simulation,networks,hardware,cursor,graphics,worm,lab
+mouse_2     joystick:50,keyboard:33,monitor:25,simulation:15
 ...
 ```

-### Input sentences: data/twsi-contexts.txt
+## TWSI Input data

+### Contexts: data/data/TWSI-2.0-all-contexts.txt

 We provide the contents from TWSI 2.0 in their original format (tab separated).
+In the provided file, we have compiled all the contexts that TWSI 2.0 offers.

+Format:

 ```
 TWSI_SenseID   target_word    surface_form     sentenceID   tokenized_sentence   confidence_score